williamjohnston/williamjohnston.github.io/_pages/about.md

   - /about.html
 ---

-My research interests are in syntax and semantics, particularly in the domains of argument/event structure, modality, and question formation.
-I conduct fieldwork with speakers of Hmong, a Hmong-Mien language, and my dissertation analyzes the structure of complex events in White Hmong.
+I'm a syntactician/semanticist who conducts research in event structure, modality, and question formation.
+In my dissertation research, I work with speakers of Hmong to analyze the structure of complex events in their language.

 I'm a PhD candidate in the Department of Linguistics at McGill University.
 I received my BA from Carleton College in 2013.